Financial Aid

 How do you regain eligibility?

-• SAP Appeal – If extenuating circumstances during a specific term of enrollment prevented you from meeting the requirements, you may file an appeal with Financial Aid.
+· SAP Appeal – If extenuating circumstances during a specific term of enrollment prevented you from meeting the requirements, you may file a SAP Appeal.

 Appeal Requirements: